Meet the lawyers we work with: Tracy Chick

 • Finally, you experienced physical or psychological harm as a result of this breach.

-An employer’s duty of care is set out in the Health and Safety at Work etc. Act 1974, which explains that an employer must take steps that are reasonable and practicable to prevent injury to their employees in the workplace, or while they carry out their work-related duties.
+An employer’s duty of care is set out in the Health and Safety at Work etc. Act 1974.
+It explains that an employer has to take reasonable steps to protect the well-being, health, and safety of their workers.
 Some of the steps they can take to uphold their duty of care can include:

 • Regularly maintaining equipment to ensure it is safe and fit for purpose.
 For example, if they find a fault with a wheel on the trolley, they should ensure this is fixed before the equipment is used.